allenai/s2-folks/examples/python/find_and_recommend_papers/README.md

-This interative example searches for some candidate papers and then has the user select one on which to base other reading recommendations.
+This interactive example searches for some candidate papers and then has the user select one on which to base other reading recommendations.

 APIs involved